12/19/2024

 Chief Executive Officer

 Yeah, and maybe I'll add on to the point that Mark made relative to the use of AI and how we're using AI.
-Certainly in the second quarter, we had a lot of increase inside the base at the time when we have insurance renewal.
-So we're actually able to look across our client base and do analytics and AI about what they're paying for health insurance, both in our agency and others, and then really target that with some sales plays to say, hey, we may have a good PO value proposition with this client.
-So I think it actually flows.
-We have a very solid both inside and outside the base capability in the PO specifically, almost all of our ASO businesses inside the base upsell, but in the PO, we had a good balance of performance, I would say, both outside the base as well as inside the base.
-Tilted a little bit more inside the base, I would say, in the last quarter.
-But again, I would imagine that'll rebalance itself out as we go through the second half of the year.
-Again, it's during that enrollment period that we really gin up the AI models to be able to look across our client base and figure out whether or not what's the best value proposition to target and offer them.
+Certainly in the second quarter, we had a lot of increase inside the base.
+It's a time when we have insurance renewals, so we're actually able to look across our client base and do analytics and AI about what they're paying for health insurance, both in our agency and others, and then really target that with some sales plays to say, hey, we may have a good PO value proposition with this client.
+So I think it ebbs and flows.
+We have a very solid both inside and outside the base capability in the PO specifically.
+Almost all of our ASO businesses inside the base upsell, but in the PO we had a good balance of performance, I would say, both outside the base as well as inside the base.
+Tilted a little bit more inside the base, I would say, in the last quarter, but again, I would imagine that will rebalance itself out as we go through the second half of the year again.
+It's during that enrollment period that we really gin up the AI models to be able to look across our client base and figure out whether or not what's the best value proposition to target and offer them.

 speaker